Sue A. McConnell

-Last night’s storms left a trail of fallen trees coupled with wind and hail damage.
-The Better Business Bureau reminds those who experience storm damage to take certain precautions when cleaning up and making repair decisions.
+For Immediate Release – May 13, 2014 - Last night’s storms left a trail of fallen trees, flooded basements, and damaged vehicles.
+Better Business Bureau reminds those who experience storm damage to take certain precautions when cleaning up and making repair decisions.

 - Check with your insurance company about policy coverage and specific filing requirements.
 Save all receipts, including those for food, temporary lodging, or other expenses that may be covered under your policy.

 - Although you may be anxious to get things back to normal, avoid letting your emotions get the better of you.
 Don't be pressured into making an immediate decision with a long-term impact.
 Be pro-active in selecting a business and not re-active to sales solicitations.
 Make temporary repairs if necessary.

 - For major repairs, take time to shop around and get 3-4 estimates based on the same specifications and materials.
 Check out references that are at least one year-old, verify with the building department at your city hall that businesses are required to be licensed/registered to do work in your area.

 - Check the contractor’s BBB rating at http://www.bbb.org/cleveland.